Constructor-io/constructorio-java/README.md

 # Creating and Modifying Items

 A `ConstructorItem` contains all the information about a product or search suggestion.
-To add or update an individual item, you will need to provide a `ConstructorItem` and the relevant `Autocomplete Section` it belongs to.
+To add or update an individual item, you will need to provide an array containing a single `ConstructorItem` and the relevant `Autocomplete Section` it belongs to.

 ```java
 // Create an item